Bokoblin/DUTS2-OOP-BokoRunner/README.md

 ### Licence ###

-This project is licensed under the GNU GPL 2 license.
+This project is licensed under the Apache License Version 2.0.

 ### Repository ###